Last updated on 22nd November 2023

 Video is a great onboarding tool because it replaces dull, verbose copy with compelling, attention-grabbing visuals – something that’s especially critical when you’re trying to communicate important information to a new user.
-And since 72% of people would rather learn about a product via video instead of text, you’re also delivering content in a way that they prefer to receive it.
+According to our Video Marketing Statistics 2023, 96% of people have watched a video to learn more about a product or service.

 Another company that leverages the power of video during the onboarding process is Quickbooks; they embed this video right into the new user dashboard to help first-time customers acclimate to the interface and complete a few introductory actions.

 What are the benefits of customer onboarding?

 If you’ve had a frustrating initial experience with a product, you know just how disappointing bad onboarding (or a complete lack of onboarding) can be.
 But beyond that, great onboarding just makes business sense.
 Here are the main benefits of investing in a killer onboarding process.

 You only have one chance to make a good first impression, and new users are a hard group to win over.
 They expect your onboarding process to be simple and easy, and if it isn’t, they aren’t afraid to leave.
 In fact, 77% of users ditch an app only 72 hours after downloading it.
 Even then, only 2.6% stick around after 30 days.
 This means during the onboarding process, it’s key that you not only show a customer how to use your product, but explain the value it delivers as well.
 In doing so, you’ll decrease churn and improve retention – and ultimately your company’s bottom line.